AlexBlasberg/Exercise2/chapter1.md

 `@hint`

 - The expected value of $X$ is defined as $\mathbb{E}[X]=\int\_0^\infty xf\_X(x)dx$.
+- The value of an integral can be obtained via `$value`.
 - The variance of $X$ is defined as $Var[X]=\mathbb{E}[X^2]-\mathbb{E}[X]^2$, where $\mathbb{E}[X^2]=\int\_0^\infty x^2f\_X(x)dx$.

 `@pre_exercise_code`